GJ 3470 b

 GJ 3470 b (occasionally Gliese 3470 b, formally named Phailinsiam) is an exoplanet orbiting the star GJ 3470, located in the constellation Cancer.
-With a mass of just under 14 Earth-masses, a radius approximately 4.3 times that of Earth's, and a high equilibrium temperature of 615 K, it is a hot Neptune.
+With a mass of just under 14 Earth-masses, a radius approximately 4.3 times that of Earth's, and a high equilibrium temperature of 673 K, it is a hot Neptune.

 The orbit of GJ 3470 b is strongly inclined to the equatorial plane of the parent star, with misalignment equal to 97°.

 Nomenclature

 In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.
 The approved names, proposed by a team from Thailand, were announced in June 2023.
-GJ 3470 b is named Phailinsiam and its host star is named Kaewkosin, after names of precious stones in the Thai language.
+GJ 3470 b is named Phailinsiam and its host star is named Kaewkosin, after the "Siamese Sapphire" and the crystals of Indra in Thai.